nextflow-io/website/content/blog/2016/enabling-elastic-computing-nextflow.md

 at least 5 nodes.
 If at any point one or more tasks spend more than 5 minutes without being processed, the number of instances needed to fullfil the pending tasks, up to limit specified by the `maxInstances` attribute, are launched.
-On the other hand, if these instances are idle, they are be terminated before reaching the 60 minutes instance usage boundary.
+On the other hand, if these instances are idle, they are terminated before reaching the 60 minutes instance usage boundary.

 The autoscaler launches instances by using the same AMI ID and type specified in the `cloud` configuration.
-However it is possible to define different instance attributes as shown below:
+However it is possible to define different attributes as shown below:

 ```
 cloud {